AmericanSquid/SimpleWave-QSO-Logger/readme.md

 - Be sure the source files are placed in the same directory.

 ### Option 2: Docker Implementation
-The Docker implementation sets up an **Apache** web server with the SimpleWave source files.
+You may use the files with via a containerized Apache web server.
 This implementation has not yet been tested.

 ## Support
 If you experience any issues with this program, please contact: